vlievin/booster-pytorch/README.md

 ## Evaluator

-The base Evaluator class is a framework to perform loss and diagnostics computation.
+The base Evaluator class is a template that wraps forward pass with loss & disagnostics computation.
+The output is tuple (loss: torch.Tensor, diagnostics: Diagnostic, output: dict).
+For a simple classifier:

 ```python
 from booster.evaluation import Classification